Satisfactory VPC unit result

 If there is more than one class in a study, teachers should consult with one another to arrive at the activities and tasks set for students to demonstrate the achievement of each module.

 It is useful to swap some drafts of typical work early in the process of completing the modules.
-The earlier teachers establish a common understanding, the process will be completed more smoothly.
+When teachers establish a common understanding earlier, the process will be completed more smoothly.